marcaddeo/buildlog/README.md

 ## Booting the install medium
 I then picked the first option in the Arch UEFI boot menu.

-## Establish an internet connection
-Didn't have to touch networking, DHCP worked flawlessly.

 ## Prepare the storage devices
 Arch was being installed on /dev/sda, a Mushkin 60GB SSD.